Timowest12/Enumerable/README.md

-## Morse decoder
+## Create-Enumerable

-In this project, we build a movie morse decoder app, using Ruby ]
+In this project we created a enumerable using ruby

 ## Built With